Ask questions about this school. Answers use aggregated data and are subject to error.

 What is one of the specific questions they asked you?

-Students said most interesting question asked at University of Houston College Of Optometry discussed various topics including where else they applied, time management skills, hypothetical scenarios, favorite books, food, TV shows, and opinions on political situations.
-Some respondents mentioned an MMI question with a nondisclosure agreement possibly in place, indicating a structured interview format with specific confidentiality requirements.
+Students said most interesting question asked at University of Houston, College Of Optometry discussed a variety of topics, including time management skills, hypothetical scenarios, favorite activities when stressed, and opinions on current events.
+Some respondents mentioned an MMI format, indicating a possible nondisclosure agreement in place during the interviews.

 There wasn't really an interesting question.. they just want to get to know who you are and what extracurriculars you've participated in and optometric experience you've had!

-Students said most difficult question asked at University of Houston College Of Optometry discussed various topics such as teaching something in 5 minutes, explaining GPA fluctuations, differentiating between optometrists and ophthalmologists, discussing current events, and comparing public vs. private schools.
-Some responses mentioned an MMI format and potential nondisclosure agreements, suggesting a structured interview process with confidentiality requirements.
+Students said most difficult question asked at University of Houston, College Of Optometry discussed various topics including teaching something in 5 minutes, explaining GPA fluctuations, differentiating between optometrists and ophthalmologists, discussing current events in the U.S., and comparing public vs. private schools.
+Some responses hinted at an MMI format, possibly involving nondisclosure agreements due to the sensitivity of questions asked.

 To explain some of the current issues between Optometrists and Ophthalmologists, regarding laws, scope of practice, etc.. and why they are being challenged.